Carl Yastrzemski: Early life

-Yastrzemski was born in Southampton, New York to Carl Yastrzemski, Sr. and Hattie Skonieczny.
+Yastrzemski was born in Southampton, New York, to Karol Yastrzemski (anglicized to Carl) and Hattie Skonieczny.
 Both his parents were of a Polish background, and young Carl was bilingual from an early age.
 Raised on his father's potato farm, Carl played on sandlot baseball teams with his father, who, he maintains, was a better athlete than he was.
 He graduated in 1957 from Bridgehampton School.
 Yastrzemski also played Little League Baseball, and became the first Little League player to be inducted into the Baseball Hall of Fame.
 He attended Notre Dame on a basketball scholarship (his career Long Island high school scoring mark at Bridgehampton broke one previously held by Jim Brown) briefly before embarking on his baseball career.

 Yastrzemski signed with the Red Sox organization, which sent him to the minor-league Raleigh Capitals in 1959, where he led the league with a .377 batting average.
 The organization moved him to the Minneapolis Millers for that post-season and the 1960 season.
 Yastrzemski, who had studied business at Notre Dame, fulfilled a promise to his parents by finishing his degree at Merrimack College in North Andover, Massachusetts, in 1966.

 Major League career

 Early career

 Yastrzemski began his major-league career in 1961 and hit his first home run off of former Red Sox pitcher Jerry Casale.
-From the beginning, there was tremendous pressure on him to perform, as he succeeded to the position of the great Red Sox legend Ted Williams.
-He proved to be a worthy successor at the plate, and a far superior defensive player with a strong arm, expert in playing off the Green Monster, Fenway Park's left-field wall.
-In 12 years as a left fielder, Yastrzemski won seven Gold Gloves and led in assists seven times.
+From the beginning, there was tremendous pressure on him to perform as he succeeded to the position of the great Red Sox legend Ted Williams.
+He proved to be a worthy successor at the plate and a far superior defensive player with a strong arm, expert in playing off the Green Monster, Fenway Park's left-field wall.
+In 12 years as a left fielder, Yastrzemski won seven Gold Gloves and led the team in assists seven times.

 While his first two years were viewed as solid but unspectacular, he emerged as a rising star in 1963, winning the American League batting championship with a batting average of .321, and also leading the league in doubles and walks, finishing sixth in the Most Valuable Player voting.